Winter Fun in the Smokies: 7 Fun Events & Activities

 The course is hilly, although the festive atmosphere and beautiful mountain scenery will help propel you to the finish.
 In fact, I even PR’d in this race despite the tough hills.
 Afterwards you can head right over to the indoor water-park at Wilderness at the Smokies Resort for a little R&R (the partner hotel & starting point of the race – runners receive a discounted rate!).
 Check out the Santa Hustle Smokies Race website for more info.

-4. Explore The Incredible Christmas Place
+4. Shop for holiday gifts and decor at The Incredible Christmas Place

 Make sure to plan a stop at the South’s largest Christmas store.
 With more Christmas than you could imagine jam packed into one place, it’s no surprise that this shop frequently ranks among the best year-round Christmas specialty stores in the country.
-This jolly shop is home to the biggest Christmas selection I have ever seen; you will find anything in here.
+This jolly shop is home to the biggest Christmas selection I have ever seen; you will find anything and everything here.
 The store is absolutely gorgeous with holiday displays, over 60 beautifully decorated trees, and any ornament you can imagine.

 Across the street, you will find The Inn at Christmas Place, a year-round holiday themed hotel, featuring beautiful Bavarian architecture and festive events all year round.